antopio26/nobody/README.md

 # Argo - Nobody

+This repository contains the a ROS2 package and docker setup to run all the code needed to operate the Unitree GO2 EDU robot from an external Foxglove interface.

+It includes a basic Nav2 setup that merges the info from the onboard lidar and additional Hesai lidar.

+Foxglove layouts will be available in the future.

 ## Run

 To run the package, install docker on the extension module and run this commands: